You’ve come up with a great idea for a business and now you can’t wait to get going. First things first - how to write a business plan!

 Whether you’re writing your business plan for potential investors, or simply as a key step in defining your future business goals - a cohesive business plan will allow you to really dive into the inner workings of your idea, outline a scenario of possible cash flow and evaluate whether it’s sustainable - ultimately helping you to spot any problems that might crop up.
 It will also serve as a plan for future growth, while helping you to stay focused when you’re faced with differing opinions.

-Think of it as a business roadmap of what you want to achieve with your business and the steps you’ll need to go through, in order to reach success.
+When it comes to creating a business plan, think of it as a business roadmap of what you want to achieve with your business and the steps you’ll need to go through, in order to reach success.
 Afterall, if you want to reach your destination, you’ve got to plan your route first, right? 🚗

 Whilst there’s no one way to write a business plan, there are key elements that should be included.
 Go over these areas in a logical, concise manner, avoiding any unnecessary waffle and you’ll have a crystal clear vision, that will help you and any future employees to stay on track.